-Click on the star to show a list of applied effects.
-Then, select the effect you don't want and click Remove.
+Click on the star to see a list of applied effects.
+Then, select the effect you don't want and click the cross button X to discard the effect.

 See also:

 Using sounds

 Audio properties

 Beat detection

 To make your movie or slideshow more dynamic, use the Beat Detection audio tool to automatically mark audio beats on the Timeline and then adjust your movie to the beat of the music.